percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 **Multi-source replication.** A replica can have multiple *channels*, each with its own IO thread, SQL thread, GTID state, source endpoints, and failover config.
 Each channel is keyed by `channel_name` in the performance/replication tables.

 **Native asynchronous connection failover** (MySQL 8.0.22+).
-When a channel is created with `SOURCE_CONNECTION_AUTO_FAILOVER = 1`, the replica's IO thread reads source endpoints from `mysql.replication_asynchronous_connection_failover` (populated by `asynchronous_connection_failover_add_source()` or `_add_managed()`).
-MySQL picks the highest-weight reachable source and fails over automatically when it becomes unavailable, without any operator involvement.
-For a managed GR source, the failover list reflects current GR membership; member changes propagate without the operator re-asserting anything.
+When a channel is created with `SOURCE_CONNECTION_AUTO_FAILOVER = 1`, the replica's IO thread uses the `mysql.replication_asynchronous_connection_failover_managed` table (populated via `asynchronous_connection_failover_add_managed()`) to discover the source GR group's current membership and pick a member to read from.
+Each call to `_add_managed()` records one seed endpoint for the same managed group; MySQL needs only one of the seeds to be reachable at first connect to bootstrap discovery, after which it tracks members dynamically from the source's `performance_schema.replication_group_members`.
+Source-side primary changes and member additions/removals propagate without operator involvement.

-**`log_slave_updates` and the source binlog stream.** Every pod in an operator-managed cluster runs with `log_slave_updates = ON` and `log_bin = ON`.
-This means every pod — primary or in-cluster replica — emits the same binlog stream.
-Cross-site replication can fetch binlogs from any pod in a source cluster, not only the writable primary.

-**Per-pod Service exposure.** The operator already supports `spec.mysql.expose` to expose each pod through its own external Service (LoadBalancer/NodePort).
-This is the mechanism by which source-cluster pods become individually reachable from outside the source's Kubernetes cluster.

-**`super_read_only`.** A server-level flag that prevents writes from all clients, including users with `SUPER` privilege.
+`**super_read_only`.** A server-level flag that prevents writes from all clients, including users with `SUPER` privilege.
 The cross-site reconciler sets `super_read_only = ON` on the replica's primary while replicating, and clears it when channels are removed.

 ### 2.2 Key Constraints

 1. **MySQL 8.0.22 or later.** Required for `SOURCE_CONNECTION_AUTO_FAILOVER` and the failover-table UDFs.
 Both supported MySQL versions (8.0, 8.4) include these features.
 2. **Reachability between clusters.** Replica must reach at least one source pod's exposed endpoint over TCP.
 The operator does not solve cross-cluster networking — that is the user's responsibility (LB hostnames, firewall rules, ServiceMesh, VPN).
 3. **The user is responsible for the initial seed.** Before setting `spec.mysql.replicationChannels`, the user must ensure the replica cluster contains a consistent snapshot of the source's data — typically by:
   1. Taking a `PerconaServerMySQLBackup` of the source.
   2. Restoring it into the replica cluster via `PerconaServerMySQLRestore` (using `backupSource` if the replica is in a different Kubernetes cluster).
   3. Verifying the restore is complete.
   4. Only then setting `replicationChannels` on the replica CR.
-4. **A new `replication` MySQL system user is added.** The operator provisions it automatically on every cluster (alongside the existing system users like `root`, `xtrabackup`, `monitor`, etc.) with `REPLICATION SLAVE` and `REPLICATION CLIENT` grants and no other privileges.
+4. **The existing `replication` MySQL system user is reused.** The operator already provisions this user (`apiv1.UserReplication`) on every cluster as part of the standard system-users set, with grants that comfortably cover both the IO thread (`REPLICATION SLAVE`, `REPLICATION CLIENT`) and the operator-side discovery probe (`SELECT` on `*.*`, `SYSTEM_VARIABLES_ADMIN`).
 Its password lives under the `replication` key in `spec.secretsName`.
-On clusters where cross-site is not in use, the user simply exists unused — the grants are read-only on the replication stream and pose no risk.
-The replica admin reads this password from the source's Secret, places it into a Secret in the replica's namespace, and references that via `replicationUserSecretRef`.
-The cross-site reconciler itself does not create the user.
-If the replica cluster is setup with the same `replication` password as the source, this `replicationUserSecretRef` may be skipped.
+The replica admin reads this password from the source cluster's Secret, places it into a Secret in the replica's namespace, and references that via `replicationUserSecretRef`.
+No new user, no new grants, no user-management code change.
+If the replica cluster happens to be set up with the same `replication` password as the source, `replicationUserSecretRef` may be skipped.
-5. **`super_read_only` is the only fence.** No quorum, witness, or fencing service.
+5. `**super_read_only` is the only fence.** No quorum, witness, or fencing service.
 Split-brain protection relies on the operator's invariant that the replica's primary is read-only while `replicationChannels` is non-empty.
 6. **Backward compatibility.** Existing CRs (without `replicationChannels`) must continue to work as usual (no changes).

 ---